v2sCollections/City-of-Dreams/README.md

 </details>

 <details><summary>MY VISION FOR THIS COLLECTION</summary>
+This isn't just a mod list we have slapped together this is a whole new world of **cyberpunk 2077** with hundreds of hours spent building, configuring, modding, and testing to create the best cyberpunk experience possible.\
+\
 My Vision for all my Collections is for you to be able to play the game any way you want.
 I won't force you to play a certain way I want you to have the tools to create your own experience so you can get the most out of your game.\
 \
 City of Dreams is the Ultimate experience you have access to everything you could ever need or want.
 Whether it's taking screenshots in photo mode, playing the most extreme difficulty, or cheating and hacking your way through Cyberpunk 2077 this collection has it all and I mean all.\